karrioapi/karrio-dashboard/README.md

 ### Using a Purplship Dashboard Release

-If you just want to try Kibana out, check out the our [purplship/dashboard Docker Image](https://hub.docker.com/repository/docker/purplship/dashboard) to give it a whirl.
+If you just want to try Purplship out, check out the our [purplship/dashboard Docker Image](https://hub.docker.com/repository/docker/purplship/dashboard) to give it a whirl.

 ### Building and Running Purplship Dashboard